poz3615/DSPG2023_Hanover/README.md

 # Shiny App
-This repository stores materials for VT DSPG. **Shiny App Template** folder provides code and data to replicate the interactive dashboard of the project.
-You can also visit the website of our project **https://aaec-vt.shinyapps.io/dspg23VCEhealth/**
+This repository stores materials for VT DSPG. **Shiny Template** folder provides code and data to replicate the interactive dashboard of the project.
+You can also visit the website of our project  **https://aaec-vt.shinyapps.io/dspg23Hanover/**

 # VT Data Science for the Public Good